wy1iu/MHE/README.md

   - For different datasets, you may need adjuest to hyperparameter for the entire MHE regularizaiton.
 ### Results
   - See the `log` folder for the results.

 ### sphereface-plus

 SphereFace+ is implemented in Caffe and therefore is independently host [here](https://github.com/wy1iu/sphereface-plus).

 ### Note
+  - All the results in the paper can be reproduced using this code.
+For the GAN applciation in Appendix, we use the official spectral normalization implementation and directly plug in our MHE regularization.